Talk of leadership change in Himachal Pradesh baseless, says CM Thakur after arriving in Delhi | english.lokmat.com

 After his arrival in Delhi, Himachal Chief Minister Jairam Thakur on Tuesday dismissed speculation about a change of leadership in the state and said that his visit to Delhi was a scheduled organisational meeting.

-When asked about the meeting with Amit Shah, Thakur said, "There are chances of meeting Amit Shah Ji but the time is not yet fixed."
+When asked about the meeting with BJP chief JP Nadda, Thakur said, "There are chances of meeting Nadda Ji but the time is not yet fixed."

 This comes after, Himachal leader of the Opposition Mukesh Agnihotri said he has read on social media that not five, but six chief ministers are to be changed, so Jai Ram Thakur should save his chair.